NCAlgebra/NC/DOCUMENTATION/PREAMBLE/NCGB.md

 	* Found Groebner basis with 3 relations
 	* * * * * * * * * * * * * * * *

+The number `10` in the call to `NCMakeGB` is very important because a finite GB may not exist.
+It instructs `NCMakeGB` to abort after `10` iterations if a GB has not been found at that point.

-The result of the calculation is:
+The result of the above calculation is the list of relations:

 	{x -> b ** c ** b, a ** b -> 1, b ** a -> 1}